learn-co-curriculum/phase-1-array-foreach-method/README.md

 Sure, it works, but it doesn't _communicate_.
 We should always strive to have code that works ***and*** communicates.

-## Identify Cases for `forEach`
+## Identify Use Cases for `forEach`

-The best time to use `forEach` is when you need to enumerate a collection to cause some sort of "side-effect".
-The best example of this is when you want to iterate through an array to `console.log()` values.
-This function doesn't return anything back, so using something like `map()` here would unnecessarily create a new array.
-It would also mislead any developers who are looking at our code about what its purpose is.
-We're using `forEach` here strictly to do something that is handy for us (the developer) as a _side-effect_; in this case, printing content to the screen.
+The best time to use `forEach()` is when you need to enumerate a collection to cause some sort of "side-effect".
+A good example of this is when you want to iterate through an array to log values. `console.log()` doesn't return anything back, so using something like `map()` here would unnecessarily create a new array.
+It would also mislead any developers who are looking at your code about what its purpose is.
+We're using `forEach` strictly to do something that is handy for us (the developer) as a _side-effect_; in this case, printing content to the screen.

 This is pretty common in debugging: